Federal election during pandemic could turn to 2-day weekend voting: Elections Canada | CBC News

 - Implementing physical distancing and other public health guidelines at polling places and local Elections Canada offices.

 - Buying masks and single-use pencils to be given to voters.
-Voters will also have the option to bring their own mask, pen or pencil.
+Voters also will have the option of bringing their own masks, pens or pencils.

 - Changing the agency's model of operations to reduce the number of workers needed in order to facilitate physical distancing.